AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics_with_notes.md

 D. Enable object versioning on the bucket, use lifecycle conditions to change the storage class of the objects, set the number of versions, and delete old files.

 **Answer: D (C)**

+The correct answer is D. Here's why:
+- **Object versioning** allows you to keep up to five revisions of the same invoice document.
+- **Lifecycle conditions** can be used to automatically change the storage class of objects older than 365 days to a lower-cost storage tier.
+- You can also set the number of versions to keep and automatically delete old files, which helps to manage storage costs effectively.
+This approach aligns with Google-recommended practices and helps to minimize operational and development costs.

 #### Question 251